lightningnetwork/lnd/README.md

 It currently is being designed for testnet-L, a test network where all txids are normalized.
 The plan is to eventually use the agreed longer-term solution (segwit?), but we want to not be concerned with updates to segwit, so we're running with this.
 Normalized txids fixes malleability but isn't something that will/can be integrated to the existing bitcoin network cleanly (so it's a good way to ensure testing-only before segwit is finalized, which solves the problem too).

 This version of Lnd is not yet fully-operational, but a proof of concept on testnet-L will likely exist soon.
-The projection is it will be operational before necessary the necessary malleabilty soft-forks are into bitcoin mainnet (may be significantly before if there are any delays in mainnet malleability fix).
+The projection is it will be operational before the necessary malleability soft-forks are into bitcoin mainnet (may be significantly before if there are any delays in mainnet malleability fix).

 Don't try to port it to mainnet or an altcoin and use it today!
 No really.
 Lightning transactions will be fast, but for now, please wait just a little bit.

 ### chainntfs

 A package centered around a generic interface for receiving transaction/confirmation based notifications concerning the blockchain.
 Such notifications are required in order for pending payment channels to be notified once the funding transaction gains a specified number of confirmations, and in order to catch a counter-party attempting a non-cooperative close using a past commitment transaction to steal funds.

 At the moment, it only has a single concrete implementation: using btcd's websockets notifications.
 However, more implementations of the interface are planned, such as electrum, polling via JSON-RPC, Bitcoin Core's ZeroMQ notifications, and more.

 ### channeldb

 lnd's primary datastore.
-It uses a generic interface defined in [walletdb](https://godoc.org/github.com/btcsuite/btcwallet/walletdb) allowing for usage of any sotrage backend which adheres to the interface.
+It uses a generic interface defined in [walletdb](https://godoc.org/github.com/btcsuite/btcwallet/walletdb) allowing for usage of any storage backend which adheres to the interface.
 The current concrete implementation used is driven by [bolt](https://github.com/boltdb/bolt). `channeldb` is responsible for storing state such as meta-data concerning the current open channels, closed channels, past routes we used, fee schedules within the network, and information about remote peers (ID, uptime, reputation, etc).

 ### cmd / lncli
 A command line to query and control a running lnd.
 Similar to bitcoin-cli